dpawlows/Foundations-of-Scientific-Computing/lessons/L3/coding.rst

     that can access my GitHub account.

 .. warning::
   Do not proceed until you are sure you have uploaded your public key to GitHub!
+Again, let's have a meeting to get everything working!

 git clone
 ^^^^^^^^^